matijakolaric-com/django-music-publisher/docs/installation.rst

     Then press
     <a href="https://heroku.com/deploy?template=https://github.com/matijakolaric-com/django-music-publisher/tree/20">here</a>.</p>

+You will be taken to the form you need to fill out correctly.

 Select a name for your app, choose the region, and enter the Config Vars described next.

 The first set is used for generating the superuser account.
 You should